ADHD and Autistic Spectrum Disorder

 8. Does the individual have a diagnosis that includes significant speech or language impairment?

-9. Does the individual have co-occurrence of ASD (autism spectrum disorder) and ADHD?
+9. Does the individual have co-occurrence of ASD (autism spectrum disorder/condition) and ADHD

 10. Does the individual have any other psychiatric diagnoses (including mental health & personality disorders)?